-When running their own software, these Internet Labs dongles work only with DPLUS (REF) reflectors, intentionally block access to XRF, DCS, and XLX reflectors, and don't support DMR, YSF, or P25; consequently, I found this to be a restrictive solution and ended up giving my DVAP away.
+These good quality devices, one of the earliest hotspots available, can be connected to a PC running Windows or a Mac.
+Requires a D-STAR radio.
+When running their own software, the DVAPs only with DPLUS (REF) reflectors, intentionally block access to XRF, DCS, and XLX reflectors, and don't support DMR, YSF, or P25; consequently, I found this to be a restrictive solution and ended up giving my DVAP away.

-Note: Pi-Star supports the DVAP.
-I don't know what modes it supports; presumbably, at least all the D-STAR reflectors including XRF and DCS.
+More recently: I learned that the Pi-Star app supports the DVAP.
+I haven't tested it but hopefully all the D-STAR modes are supported, including XRF and DCS.

 Created by Uli Altvater, AG0X/DH6SAB, and Torsten Schultze, DG1HT, Wireless Holdings.

 Another one of the earliest personal hotspots that was available, the DV4mini is a USB stick that can plug into a PC running Windows or Linux, or a Raspberry Pi.
-Includes a mount for a stubby antenna, requires a D-STAR, DMR, or YSF radio, and comes in UHF and VHF models.
-There's also one with an AMBE chip.
+Includes a mount for a stubby antenna, requires a D-STAR, DMR, or YSF radio.

 The DV4home is a standalone digital voice device that has two AMBE chips as well as its own screen, microphone, and speaker.

 While I know people who use and like the DV4 devices, I personally found both the DV4mini and the original DV4home V1 clunky to use when I tried them in late 2016, and ended up giving them away.
-Too bad, because I had been particularly excited about the possibility of using the DV4home as my digital base station.
+The DV4home's rotary knob was particularly poorly implemented—I found it almost unusable—and I've heard similar feedback from someone using V2.
+Too bad, because I had high hopes for using the DV4home as my digital base station … and it was expensive!

-There's also all sorts of different hotspot software available:
+There's also all sorts of different hotspot apps available:

 - Most of the hotspot apps work with multiple types of D-STAR reflectors, as well as with DMR, and YSF.
-Some even work with additional modes, including P25, NXDN, and YSF2DMR.
+Some even work with additional modes, including P25, NXDN, and cross modes.

-- Other hotspot apps work with only one type of D-STAR reflector, like DVTool and DVAPTool, which allow access only to DPLUS (REF) reflectors and intentionally block access to non-REF reflectors.
+- Other hotspot apps work with only one type of D-STAR reflector, like DVAPTool, which allows access only to DPLUS (REF) reflectors and intentionally blocks access to non-REF reflectors.

-- Some of the hotspot apps, like Pi-Star, work with multiple devices, while others are device-specific, like the openSPOT, DV4mini Control Center, and DVTool/DVAPTool apps.
+- Some of the hotspot apps, like Pi-Star, work with multiple devices, while others are device-specific, like the openSPOT, DV4mini Control Center, and DVAPTool apps.

 - Some of the hotspot apps are open while others are closed and proprietary.